edwardwawrzynek/ovid/lang.md

 Ovid is a compiled programming language.
 It has a strong, static type system.
 It takes inspiration from Rust, C, and Go.

+Ovid's syntax is very similar to Rust, but it features different semantics.

 ## Comments
 Single line comments can be denoted with `//`.
 Multi-line comments are oppened with `/*` and ended with `*/`.
 Multi-line comments may be nested within each other.